Weather Perigueux, Sarlat, Bergerac and Brantôme

-You will find below the weather forecast for the main cities of the Dordogne Périgord.
-This can be very useful to you, the department is vast and the weather is often very different from one Périgord to another.
+Please find below weather forecast for the main towns in Dordogne Périgord.
+This can be very useful, as the department is vast and the weather is often very different from one Périgord region to another.
 You can frequently have rain in Périgueux and full sunshine in Sarlat and Bergerac.

-Consult the weather forecast for the 4 major cities of the Dordogne : Périgueux, Sarlat, Bergerac and Brantôme and organize your stay according to the whims of the weather.
+Consult the weather forecast for the 4 major towns in the Dordogne : Périgueux, Sarlat, Bergerac and Brantôme and organize your stay according to the whims of the weather.

 [weatherlayer country="France" city="Sarlat-la-caneda" display="vertical"]